 At our 2020 annual meeting of stockholders, our Board recommended that our stockholders approve an advisory vote on the compensation of our named executive officers (commonly referred to as the "say-on-pay" vote) on an annual basis.
 Approximately 93% of the votes cast at our 2020 annual meeting of stockholders were for the recommendation of our Board, and in response we hold an annual say-on-pay vote.
-The say-on-pay vote is not intended to address any specific compensation item, but rather our overall approach to the compensation of our named executive officers as disclosed pursuant to the SEC's compensation disclosure rules in this proxy statement (which disclosure includes the related compensation tables included in the "Executive Compensation" section of this proxy statement).
+The say-on-pay vote is not intended to address any specific compensation item, but rather our overall approach to the compensation of our named executive officers as disclosed pursuant to the SEC's compensation disclosure rules in this Proxy Statement (which disclosure includes the related compensation tables included in the "Executive Compensation" section of this Proxy Statement).

 Although the vote on this proposal is advisory, and therefore not binding on us our or our Board, our Board and the Compensation Committee value input from our stockholders and will consider the outcome of the vote in analyzing our approach to the compensation of our executive officers when making future executive compensation decisions.
-We first held a say-on-pay vote at our 2020 annual meetings of stockholders.
-Based on the votes cast for and against, our executive compensation program received support from over 75% of the votes cast in 2022, over 82% of the votes cast in 2021, and over 85% of the votes cast in 2020.
+We first held a say-on-pay vote at our 2020 annual meeting of stockholders.
+Based on the votes cast for and against, our executive compensation program received support from over 88% of the votes cast in 2023, over 75% of the votes cast in 2022, over 82% of the votes cast in 2021, and over 85% of the votes cast in 2020.
 Our Board and the Compensation Committee believe that this level of approval of our executive compensation program is indicative of our stockholders' support of our compensation philosophy and goals as well as the overall administration of executive compensation by our Board and the Compensation Committee.

-As described in more detail in the "Executive Officer Compensation" section of this Proxy Statement, our executive compensation program is intended to attract and retain qualified executive officers and to align the interests of our executive officers with those of our stockholders by incentivizing and rewarding achievement of business objectives that we believe will enhance our value and by promoting commitment to long-term success.
+As described in more detail in the "Executive Compensation" section of this Proxy Statement, our executive compensation program is intended to attract and retain qualified executive officers and to align the interests of our executive officers with those of our stockholders by incentivizing and rewarding achievement of business objectives that we believe will enhance our value and by promoting commitment to long-term success.
 Our current executive compensation program primarily includes (1) base salary, (2) annual performance-based incentive compensation, and (3) long-term incentive compensation exclusively in the form of stock options with the goal of aligning the long-term interests of executive officers with those of our stockholders and otherwise encouraging the achievement of superior results over an extended time period.
 Our Board and the Compensation Committee reviews our compensation plans and programs on an ongoing basis and periodically make adjustments taking into account competitive conditions and other factors.
-Please read the section entitled "Executive Officer Compensation" above for additional details about our executive compensation programs, including information about the fiscal year 2022 compensation programs and policies by voting on the following resolution:
+Please read the section entitled "Executive Compensation" above for additional details about our executive compensation programs, including information about the fiscal year 2023 compensation of our named executive officers.
+This advisory vote gives our stockholders the opportunity to approve or not approve our executive compensation programs and policies by voting on the following resolution: